 Banbury Lodge clinically diagnoses eating disorders through a comprehensive evaluation process.
 By properly identifying the exact nature of your bulimia or other eating disorder, the most appropriate course of treatment for your needs can be personalised.

 Our treatment generally consists of talking therapies, personalised diet plans, nutrition and weight gain management, around-the-clock care.
-Our clinic also treats teenagers from 16yrs up to 65
+Our clinic also treats teenagers from 16yrs up to 65yrs

-Call us today and speak to one of our bulimia counsellors!
+Call us today and speak to our bulimia counsellors about NHS options and our eating disorder rehab clinic!

 It is important that you can identify the symptoms of bulimia as soon as possible so that you can get treatment before irreparable damage is done.
 Among men and women, signs of bulimia and its physical damage can include: